A02328018/BIOL3070-Popa/Final-Project-Popa.md

 # METHODS

-All work used the EPOS summary workbook provided to us; no patient-level rows were available for this project.
-We imported the Excel workbook into R and worked directly from the summary tables (Table 2 and Table 3).
-For Table 2 (gene set enrichment summary) we cleaned column headers, removed non-data rows (notes and footers), converted gene counts and p-values to numeric types, and computed −log₁₀(p) for each term.
-For Table 3 (SNP association summary) we similarly cleaned headers, converted chromosome and base-pair positions to numeric, and calculated −log₁₀(p) for plotting.
+All analyses were performed using the EPOS summary workbook, as no patient-level data were available.
+We imported the Excel workbook into R and worked directly from the summary tables (Tables 2 and 3).
+For Table 2 (gene set enrichment), we cleaned column headers, removed non-data rows, converted gene counts and p-values to numeric types, and computed −log₁₀(p) for each term, which was then used in a simple linear regression of −log₁₀(p) on gene count and visualized with an OLS line and 95% confidence interval.
+For Table 3 (SNP associations), we similarly cleaned headers, converted chromosome and base-pair positions to numeric, calculated −log₁₀(p) for plotting, and highlighted rs12948783 within a chromosome-level visualization.
+Because patient-level variables such as pain relief, dose, genotype, country, and gender were not available, we also drafted a multiple-regression model (pain_relief ~ dose \* genotype + country + gender) as a template for future analyses.
+All code was written in R using tidyverse and ggplot2 packages.

 For the gene-count analysis we fitted a simple ordinary least-squares linear regression with −log₁₀(p) as the dependent variable and